Skip to main content

 Commit Messages

-We use Conventional Commits format for standardized commit messages and automatic changelog generation.
+We use Conventional Commits format for standardized commit messages.

 <type>(scope): <description>